Odd ball: Indians chase win streak record that includes tie | FOX Sports

 ”Sports fans are used to the nuance in hockey and football of the difference between a winning streak and an unbeaten streak or consecutive games streak without a loss.
 Baseball has never had those two different records.
 They would replay the game until a legitimate won or loss result was achieved.”

-Only three teams – the 1916 Giants, the 1935 Chicago Cubs (21) and the 2002 Oakland Athletics (20) – have won 20 in a row and the Indians, who are closing in on another AL Central title, try to join them Tuesday night with Cy Young contender Corey Kluber on the mound against the Detroit Tigers.
+The 1916 Giants, 1935 Chicago Cubs (21), 2002 Oakland Athletics (20) and 2017 Indians are the only teams in the modern era to post winning streaks of at least 20 games.
+Cleveland joined the exclusive club when ace and Cy Young Award co-favorite Corey Kluber tossed a five-hitter in a 2-0 win over the Detroit Tigers.

-If they get to 20, the Indians have five more consecutive home games to inch closer to a record – with its slight abnormality – that has endured.
+Now that they’re at 20, the Indians have five more home games to pull closer to a record – albeit with its slight abnormality – that has endured.

 ”The Giants’ 26-game winning streak has existed since the beginning of time,” Hirdt said. ”I do not know why certain people are looking at the 21 now and holding that up as the record or alternately trying to parse language so that they can somehow exclude the 26.

-Note: This story has been corrected with Kluber throwing a five-hitter.